ames-market/AMES-V5.0/INSTALLATION.rst

 5. Install psst:

     	After Python has been locally installed, PSST must be locally installed.
-PSST is available for downloading which is uploaded as part of AMES V5.0.
+PSST is uploaded as part of AMES V5.0, therefore it will be downloaded along with other components of AMES V5.0.

-    	After PSST has been downloaded to a local folder, it can be installed from the command line for this PSST folder in two steps; see below.
+    	After PSST has been downloaded to a local folder, it can be installed from the command line for this local folder in two steps, as follows:

-    	First, navigate to the psst folder (Step 1).
+    	Step 1.
+Navigate to the psst folder using:

-    	Second, use a pip install command to install PSST (Step 2).
+		 cd C:/YourlocationtoAMES-V5.0/psst

-    	Step 1: cd C:/YourlocationtoAMES-V5.0/psst
+    	Step 2: Install PSST by means of the following pip install command:

-    	Step 2: pip install -e .
+		pip install -e .

-    	Remarks: Note the pip install command “pip install -e .” has a period “.” at the end.
+    	Note:  The pip install command “pip install -e .” in Step 2 has a period “.” at the end.
 Also, PSST has its own dependencies, which are installed when the pip install command is given.

 6. Solver